Ottoman Imperial Harem: Royal concubines of non- status

-The Legacy of Hurrem Sultan
+The legacy of Hurrem Sultan

 Hurrem Sultan, also called Roxelana, was a female concubine who completely transformed the harem system and left a lasting impact on the Ottoman Empire.
-Roxelana is believed to have been kidnapped from Ruthenia or “Old Russia” located in modern-day Ukraine and renamed Hurrem “the cheerful one” upon her arrival in Istanbul.
+Roxelana is believed to have been kidnapped from Ruthenia or "Old Russia" located in modern-day Ukraine.
+She was renamed Hurrem, "the cheerful one," upon her arrival in Istanbul.

 As a concubine, Roxelana somehow caught the attention of Sultan Suleiman I and he continued to call for her to return to his bed.
-Roxelana bore her first son, Mehmed, in 1521, after the sultan’s first two sons passed away, and the two soon had more children.
-That Roxelana was allowed to give birth to more than one son was a stark violation of the old royal harem principle of “one concubine mother — one son,” and it signaled to the outside world that a powerful woman was emerging in Suleiman’s court.
-Sometime around 1533-1534, Suleiman declared Roxelana a free woman and married her, violating yet another 300-year-old custom of the Ottoman harem in which sultans were not to marry their concubines and marking the first time a former harem slave was elevated to the powerful role of spouse.
+Roxelana bore her first son, Mehmed, in 1521, after the sultan's first two sons passed away.
+The couple soon had more children.
+That Roxelana was allowed to give birth to more than one son was a stark violation of the old royal harem principle of "one concubine mother — one son," and it signaled that a powerful woman was emerging in Suleiman's court.
+Sometime around 1533–1534, Suleiman declared Roxelana a free woman and married her, violating yet another 300-year-old custom of the Ottoman harem in which sultans were not to marry their concubines.
+It marked the first time a former harem slave was elevated to the powerful role of spouse.
 No other children were born to Suleiman from another concubine during his entire reign.
-Suleiman wrote love poetry for her and letters while he was away at war.
-He even had grand monuments built for her to exhibit his love.
-She became known as Haseki, “the favorite,” but some accused her of seducing Suleiman with sorcery.
-Many in the Ottoman public did not appreciate Suleiman’s total devotion to one woman and the ensuing radical changes in the harem hierarchy, but Roxolana’s great perseverance, intelligence, and willpower gave her an edge over other women in the harem.
+Suleiman wrote love poetry and letters to Roxelana while he was away at war.
+He even had grand monuments built to exhibit his love for her.
+She became known as Haseki, "the favorite," but some accused her of seducing Suleiman with sorcery.
+Many in the Ottoman court were bewildered by Suleiman's total devotion to one woman and the ensuing radical changes in the harem hierarchy.
+But Roxelana's great perseverance, intelligence, and willpower gave her the edge over other women in the harem.

-Roxelana became Suleiman’s most loyal informant when he was away and after his mother’s death.
-Roxelana has become known as “one of the most legendary women of early modern history.”
-She dedicated grand foundations to the needy and showed special compassion towards slaves.
-She also ensured that the talented women of the harem left the palace service to marry a deserving partner.
-She transformed the royal harem at Topkapi Palace into a political institution, meaning royal women lived and worked at the center of the government.
-Roxelana completely changed the way in which women were treated within the harem and was largely responsible for modernizing the Ottoman Empire.
+Roxelana became Suleiman's most loyal informant when he was away and after his mother's death.
+She became a legendary and influential woman of her time.
+Roxelana established grand foundations to assist the needy, and showed special compassion towards slaves.
+She also ensured that the talented women of the harem left palace service to marry deserving partners.
+She transformed the royal harem at Topkapi Palace into a political institution, where royal women lived and worked at the center of the government.
+Roxelana completely changed the way in which women were treated within the harem and helped modernize the Ottoman Empire.